programminghistorian/jekyll/lessons/installing-omeka.md

 The `-u` flag allows you to specify the user, and the `-p`, when not followed by a password, will prompt you for the root password.
 Enter the MySQL password you created when you installed the LAMP server.
 You should now see a `mysql>` prompt.
 Now let's enter a command to create the database.
 I'm going to call my database `jonreeve_omeka`, but you can call yours whatever you like.

-    CREATE DATABASE `jonreeve_omeka` CHARACTER SET utf8 COLLATE utf8_general_ci;
+    CREATE DATABASE jonreeve_omeka CHARACTER SET utf8 COLLATE utf8_general_ci;

 Here, `CHARACTER SET utf8 COLLATE utf8_general_ci` ensures that you can use the full character set in your web site, and not just the Latin character set.
+If the command succeeds, MySQL should tell you `Query OK, 1 row affected (0.00 sec)`.
+For the following commands, you should see `Query OK, 0 rows affected (0.00 sec)` if all goes well.

 Next, let's create a database user account, so that Omeka can talk to the database:

     CREATE USER 'jonreeve_omeka'@'localhost' IDENTIFIED by '%8)&2P^TFR2C';

 I've given my user the same name as my database for convenience, and I've chosen `%8)&2P^TFR2C` as my secure password.
-Now we can allow this new user to access our newly-created database by typing these commands:
+Now we can allow our new user to access our newly-created database by typing these commands:

     GRANT ALL PRIVILEGES ON jonreeve_omeka.* TO 'jonreeve_omeka'@'localhost';
 FLUSH PRIVILEGES;

 Your database should now be set up for use with Omeka.
+Type `exit;` or press Control+C to exit MySQL and return to your command line.

 ### Step 2B: for Shared Hosting